antique marks - everything you need to know about royal doulton antique marks

 The 'HN' stands for Harry Nixon who was the head of the new figure painting department at the Doulton studio, which included just three artists in the early years.
 View our selection of Royal Doulton Figurines for Sale.

-Royal Doulton - Character Jug of the Year - collection.
+The Royal Doulton Character Jugs of the Year Collection.

 In 1991 - The ‘Character Jug of the Year’ collection was launched with the Fortune Teller and each year these large size characters are Royal Doulton’s best selling jugs.